iechor/docs/content/engine/security/userns-remap.md

 The best way to prevent privilege-escalation attacks from within a container is to configure your container's applications to run as unprivileged users.
-For containers whose processes must run as the `root` user within the container, you can re-map this user to a less-privileged user on the Docker host.
+For containers whose processes must run as the `root` user within the container, you can re-map this user to a less-privileged user on the iEchor host.
 The mapped user is assigned a range of UIDs which function within the namespace as normal UIDs from 0 to 65536, but have no privileges on the host machine itself.